A free kindergarten readiness program that helps prepare children to enter school ready to succeed.

 To learn more, watch this Camp CA-Pow video.

-This camp is made possible through the collaboration of MU College of Education Educational Leadership Policy analysis, 4-H and MU Family Impact Center.
+This camp is made possible through the collaboration of Boone County Children's Services Fund, 4-H and MU Family Impact Center.